A Symphony of Lights

-On some special days, such as some holidays, the Hong Kong Tourism Board may arrange a firework show along with The Symphony of Lights Show.
+On some special days, such as some holidays, the Hong Kong Tourism Board may arrange a firework show along with A Symphony of Lights.

 The New Year Countdown

 From 2007, New Year Countdown is held every year in Victoria Harbour on Dec.
 31. It starts from 23:40, after a light show on both of the beaches.
 In the last 20 seconds of the year, fireworks fly up to the sky around the landmark building–the Two International Financial Center–through the countdown.
 At the moment of the New Year, fireworks fly up from the other 16 skyscrapers beside the harbor.
 After the countdown, there is a firework show lasting for two minutes.
 A live show of the activity is on TV and Internet.